av1choudharyy/ws-handler/README.md

 ### Set App Name and ID Array

 The app name is sent during the creation of the connection and the idArray is used to send the list of attached entities to the same connection.
+The URL is the endpoint url of the server.

 ```
 const AppName = "appName"
 const [idArray,setIdArry] = React.useState([])
+const URL = url
 ```

 ### Declare a function